dashpresshq/dashpress/README.md

 ### Motivation
-There are plenty of admin projects out there usually free or paid
+There are plenty of admin projects out there usually free or paid.

 The free ones are usually tied to a framework and all your experience with it is useless when you hop to your next shiny language.
 They are usually not aesthetically pleasing and always require a developer to make any change